 This festival has a long history dating back to the Nara period (710-794).
 Around this time, Hanami was originally to view ume blossoms – an activity only celebrated at the tea parties of Japanese aristocrats.
 They often held parties under the plum or cherry trees to talk together, write poetry, or drink wine while watching the cherry blossom petals fall gently through the air.

-Hanami is a special festival combining the charming natural scenery with the participation of people chatting and eating while enjoying the beauty of the cherry blossoms – the symbolic flower of Japan.
+Hanami combines the charming natural scenery with the participation of people chatting and eating while enjoying the beauty of the cherry blossoms – the symbolic flower of Japan.

 Not having a Hanami festival in your area doesn’t mean you can’t celebrate the beautiful spring season like the Japanese.
 Sakuraco sends traditional Japanese sweets, snacks, and tableware to your door from local makers in Japan every month, perfect for an enjoyable tea time with family and friends this spring!